AdamKenning/CE201-TeamProject/documentation/ProductImplementationReport.md

 @receiver(pre_save, sender=Profile)
 def delete_old_file_on_update(sender, instance, **kwargs):
     if not instance.pk:
-        # If its a new object, theres nothing to delete, ignore
+        # If its a new object, there's nothing to delete, ignore
         return

     try: